 Why we picked the Hisense R7 Series 4K HDR Roku TV:

-You get the best resolution and color saturation with this 4K HDR TV, so you’re getting all the detail from 4K movies and shows, plus the extra vibrance and color that HDR offers.
+You get the best resolution and color saturation with this 4K HDR TV will impress you with its high resolution while watching 4K movies and shows, plus the wide range of vivid colors that HDR offers.
 That HDR is limited to HDR10 and HLG, but most HDR content is available in these two formats, so you don’t really need more than that.
 Plus, like other 4K TVs, it can upscale any non-4K content to 4K resolution.